MoralisWeb3/firebase-extensions/auth/README.md

 # Authenticate with Moralis Web3

 Signs in using Moralis Auth as the identity provider.
+Check [our tutorial](https://docs.moralis.io/authentication-api/integrations/firebase-nodejs) to learn how to use it.

 ### How to Install?